saradonin/pass_it_on/README.md

 5. Create a superuser account: `python manage.py createsuperuser`.
 6. Start the development server: `python manage.py runserver`.

+## Layout
+Page layout prototype was prepared by Magda - a graduate of CodesLab UX course.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.